sk261/CS-211-Quarantine-Projects/final/README.md

 # CS-211 Data Structures: Final Project
 ## AI Sorting and Visualization
 ## Made by Shay Konradsdottir over 14 hours.
+To start, run "./build/AI Visual Representation.exe"
-The "../AI Sorting" folder contains the solution and code for the AI sorter, which is already implemented in the "../AI Visual Representation" folder. "../AI Sorting Presentation.pptx" contains a presentation regarding this project.
+The "./AI Sorting" folder contains the solution and code for the AI sorter, which is already implemented in the "./AI Visual Representation" folder. "./AI Sorting Presentation.pptx" contains a presentation regarding this project.
 When using the AI Visual Representation:
 AI Save/Load - The current AI's string to copy, or a place to paste a previously made AI string.
 If pasting a string, press Load.
 Difficulty - Sets the difficulty of the int array.
 Press the New Array button to commit the change.